lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 - An ingredient has many doses
 - A dose belongs to an ingredient
 - A dose belongs to a cocktail
-- When you delete an ingredient, it should delete the associated doses.
+- You can't delete an ingredient if it used by at least one cocktail.
 - When you delete a cocktail, you should delete associated doses (but not the ingredients as they can be linked to other cocktails).

 ### Seed the ingredients